adaruna3/explainable-kge/README.md

     - The simulation experiments are not yet included in this repo.
 Please see [rail_tasksim](https://github.com/GT-RAIL/rail_tasksim) for the simulator.

 ## ToDos
-- Repo closer to completion, expect more incremental changes..
+- Repo closer to completion, expect more incremental changes.
 - Add simulation experiment as part of demo code.